luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 * Baseline / distance to objects

 Lower baseline leads to less accurate depth perception, which also means accuracy decreases as distance to objects increases.
 This is due to the fact that when an object is further away, the distance between mono cameras (baseline) becomes negligible.
 This is essentially the same as if the two cameras were moved closer and closer together, until only one camera would remain.
 At that point baseline would be equal to 0 and no depth information would be available.
-For more information see `this <https://stackoverflow.com/a/17620159>`__ answer on Stack Overflow.

 .. note::